GBLSMA/docassemble-MotionTutorial/README.md

 If you are stuck, take a look at the `interview-final.yml` file for one possible solution.

+## Room for improvement
+Once you have completed the basic tutorial and tried adding in logic, here are some improvements you should try making:

+* Read about Docassemble [objects](https://docassemble.org/docs/objects.html), especially the built-in object types Individual and Address, and the special [Legal object](https://docassemble.org/docs/legal.html) types Case and Court.
+Refactor your variable names to make use of the special features of Objects and the useful dot (.) notation that Objects allow to keep related variables together.
+* Read about the Docassemble [include_docx_template](https://docassemble.org/docs/functions.html#include_docx_template) function.
+Replace the case caption with a separate Word document that you include into the parent template.
+Replace the signature line with a separate Word document as well.
+* Create a Google API key and enable the [Address Autocomplete](https://docassemble.org/docs/fields.html#address%20autocomplete) functionality that Docassemble supports on the screen that gather's the tenant's address.
+* Try [decorating](https://docassemble.org/docs/modifiers.html#decoration) your questions with a Font Awesome or Material Design icon.
+For example, find the shortcut code that represents a gavel and add it to the top right corner of the screen that asks for the name of the court the motion will be heard in.
+* Add a screening question to your interview that tells the tenant that they do not have a lawyer and requires them to acknowledge that to complete the interview.
+Look at the Docassemble [demonstration](https://docassemble.org/demo.html) interview and read more about [events](https://docassemble.org/docs/questions.html#event) to complete this exercise.

 # Conclusion
 We hope that this tutorial will help you develop your own guided interviews in Docassemble!